valenjet/upskill-in-testing-with-python/manuscript/ch02/chapter02.md

 Let's make that our first test.

-We want to test a temperature converter function named `converter` and check that it returns 0.
+We want to test a temperature converter function named `convert` and check that it returns 0.

 ### Step 2: Red (test)